I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
 After all, we only see each other for a session a week.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If you are concerned about your relationship and you both would like to work with me, I would initially work with you together.

-Some people find a lot of benefits from attending a 12 step Fellowship.
-The following are a list of 12 Step groups that my clients attend.
+Some people find a lot of benefits from attending a 12 Step Fellowship.
+The following are a list of 12 Step groups that my clients have attended.